bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="New code in index.html"
   alt="New code in index.html." />

-If we go over and look at the HTML involved here, I just have some links with these buttons, and then I&apos;ve got this box here.
+<p>If we go over and look at the HTML involved here, I just have some links
+with these buttons, and then I&apos;ve got this box here.</p>

-I&apos;ve got a little bit of CSS as appear to make it look nice and that&apos;s fine.
-Down here, you&apos;ll notice that I have <b>jQuery</b> plugged in so that&apos;s all set and ready to go, and a place for us to put our script.
+<p>I&apos;ve got a little bit of CSS as appear to make it look nice and that&apos;s
+fine.
+Down here, you&apos;ll notice that I have <b>jQuery</b> plugged in so that&apos;s all set and ready to go, and a place for us to put our script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 142. first button, hide function (86) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">